emp2163/HazardPyMatch/README.md

   </a>
 </p>
 <h1 align="center">HazardPyMatch</h1>
-<p align="center">HazardPyMatch is a chemical inventory screening tool to automatically identify and classify chemical hazards in laboratory settings.</p>
+<p align="center">A chemical inventory screening tool to detect and classify hazards, and text mine scientific protocols for use in wet labs.</p>
 <p align="center">
   <a href="HazardPyMatch_ReadMe.pdf">📄 Link to the ReadMe (PDF)</a>
 </p>